 Should I be concerned that I have been affected?

-Port Huron Hospital has never used the epidural steroid medication, methylprednisolone acetate, from the New England Compounding Center that is linked to this outbreak.
+McLaren Port Huron has never used the epidural steroid medication, methylprednisolone acetate, from the New England Compounding Center that is linked to this outbreak.
 If you have received a steroid injection from one of the four Michigan facilities that has purchased from the New England Compounding Center and are experiencing symptoms, contact your physician or seek medical attention immediately.

 Is this form of meningitis contagious?